BruceZhang404/BruceZhang404/README.md

 # About Me
-- I'm always new in programming.
+- Always new in programming.
-- I'm studying computer science in Peking University in China 🇨🇳
+- Studying computer science in Peking University in China 🇨🇳
-- I like reading **comics** 📖.
+- Like reading **comics** 📖.